pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/README.md

-# ​Guidelines for providers of software {#guidelines-for-providers-of-s-w-resources}
+# ​Guidelines for providers of software (apps and components) {#guidelines-for-providers-of-s-w-resources}

 OpenMinTeD targets  scholarly researchers who are agnostic to software details and peculiarities as well as expert TDM developers.
 It allows, therefore, the registration of